-Parameter Description ticate to SQL. ticate to SQL.
-SqlPassword he SQL password to be used to authenticate to the SQL server.
-Leave are using Windows integrated authentication.
-LicenseFile The full path to your cense).
-Keyfactor Command license file (e.g. C:\Stuff\keyexample.cmsli- AppliationPoolsToCreate An array of application fields include: on pools to create (typically only one is needed).
-Application pool Parameter Description Name A string containing the name of the application pool to create.
-Username A string containing the user name (DOMAIN\username format) of the Active Directory service account under which the applic- ation pool will run.
+Parameter Description ticate to SQL.
+SqlPassword A string containing the SQL password to be used to authenticate to the SQL server.
+Leave this field blank if you are using Windows integrated authentication.
+LicenseFile The full path to your Keyfactor Command license file (e.g. C:\Stuff\keyexample.cmslicense).
+AppliationPoolsToCreate An array of application pools to create (typically only one is needed).
+Application pool fields include: Parameter Description Name A string containing the name of the application pool to create.
+Username A string containing the user name (DOMAIN\username format) of the Active Directory service account under which the application pool will run.
 Password A string containing the password of the Active Directory service account under which the application pool will run.
-FaillfExists A Boolean indicating whether the configuration will fail if the application pool already exists (true) or not (false).
-For example: <wizardappli <name>Key <username <password <failife></failife></password </username </name></wizardappli s section if none are to be created> .cationPool> /factor e>KEYEXAMPLE\svc_keyfactorpool H>MySecurePassword kists>true .icationPool>
+FailIfExists A Boolean indicating whether the configuration will fail if the application pool already exists (true) or not (false).
+For example: <applicationpoolstocreate> <!--Remove this section if none are to be created--></applicationpoolstocreate>

-Table 8: ConfigurationWizardConsole.exe Options
+Table 9: ConfigurationWizardConsole.exe Options